hdl4fpga/hdl4fpga/library/latticesemi/ecp5/README.rst

 TODO
 ----

-Check the write leveling phase
+- Check the phase of write leveling procedure